This post lists the many great things to do in NYC in August 2022, including free, family-friendly, as well as nighttime activities and events.

 For tips on the most popular activities in NYC, check out the following posts:

-1. Attend a Sports Event!
+1. Attend a Sports Event

 Baseball

-TIP: The classic tour of Yankee Stadium is available with both the New York Pass and the Explorer Pass.
+Note that the classic tour of Yankee Stadium is available with both the New York Pass and the Explorer Pass.
 For more information, check our post about New York tourist passes

 Football